mirwnKamp/eLibrary/README.md

 * **Google Books API Integration:** Search and fetch book details using Google's Books API.
 * **MVVM Architecture:** Ensures clean, maintainable, and testable code.
 * **Alamofire Networking:** Simplifies networking tasks with Alamofire.
-* **Advanced Form Handling:** Utilizes the form architecture described in this article to manage forms effectively.
+* **Advanced Form Handling:** Utilizes the form architecture described [in this article](https://nimblehq.co/blog/better-form-architecture-for-ios-applications) to manage forms effectively.
 * **Custom Pagination:** Load more data dynamically with custom pagination.
 Fetch up to 20 books at a time.
 * **WebView Integration:** Open book URLs directly in the app using WebView for an enhanced reading experience.
+* **Coordinator for Navigation:** Manages navigation between screens for a more organized and scalable codebase.
+* **SDWebImageSwift:** Loads book cover images efficiently using SDWebImage.

 ### Usage
 - **Search for books** by entering keywords in the search bar.